 LIMITS: During check-out, some items are limited by quantity: DVDs- 7 per borrower, Juvenile Holiday Books- 5 per borrower.
 We ask that you do not take an entire author or subject matter’s holdings.

 RENEWALS: Items may be renewed at the library with your library card, or by telephone–call the library at 610-965-2272.
-Please have your library card number and titles to be renewed on hand.
+Please have your library card number (found on your card under the Emmaus Public Library bar code OR on the slip issued at check out) and titles to be renewed on hand.
 You may also renew on-line using your library card number and PIN number.
 Items on reserve by another patron & Juvenile Holiday books may not be renewed.

-OVERDUE FINES: Overdue fines are charged on materials returned past their due date at the rate of 15 cents per day per juvenile item & 25 cents per day per adult item.
-DVDs, VHS and audio books are 50 cents per item per day.
+OVERDUE FINES: Overdue fines are charged on materials returned past their due date at the rate of 25 cents per day per text item.
+DVDs, VHS, music CDs and audio books on CD or MP3 are 50 cents per item per day.
 Lost items are assessed at the cost of the item plus a $3.00 processing charge.
+Inter-Library Loan items are $1 per day.

 RESERVES: Any item in the library which circulates may be reserved.
-There is a 50-cent fee charge per item for tracking, holding, and notifying patron when it is ready for pickup.
 Items may be reserved in person at the library, by telephone at 610-965-9284, or through this website by clicking on the “Catalog” link at the top of the page.
-For reservations by phone, please have your card number and the title available to help use serve you.
+For reservations by phone, please have your card number and the title you are requesting available to help use serve you.

 Internet Access Policies